On this page

 CV outcomes data

 Tirzepatide achieves greater weight loss in head-to-head comparison.
-However, semaglutide currently has a stronger cardiovascular outcomes evidence base (SELECT trial) and more FDA-approved indications.
+On cardiovascular outcomes, semaglutide still has the more direct evidence: SELECT was placebo-controlled, while tirzepatide's SURPASS-CVOT compared it against dulaglutide — an active comparator that itself reduces cardiovascular events — and met noninferiority rather than superiority.
+A large 2026 observational cohort has since reported a substantial cardiovascular benefit for tirzepatide against a placebo-proxy comparator, which narrows the gap but is not randomized evidence (see the tirzepatide profile).
+Semaglutide also has more FDA-approved indications.
 Both drugs have similar GI side effect profiles.
 The choice between them is best made with a physician based on individual clinical circumstances.

 Semaglutide vs. the peptide evidence standard